 We care about this, so we’ve been keen to learn more about the ins and outs of drinking for these communities, and to respond in the best way possible.
 Everyone’s reasons for drinking are different and not everyone who drinks experiences harms.
 Some of us, however, do experience harms and others of us might wish to learn some strategies that will enable us more agency and control around our drinking decisions.

 Coming across this data wasn’t exactly surprising, given my own experiences with alcohol in the community.
 But it was a bit of a wakeup call.
-I knew that queer women had a tendency to drink, but I had assumed that everyone had a tendency for that.
+I knew that queer and trans women had a tendency to drink, but I had assumed that everyone had a tendency for that.
 I didn’t realise the disparity.

 Our conversations with community around alcohol and our wellbeing are ongoing.
 We’re listening.